On the Notion of Equal Figures in Euclid: Conclusions

 \item We then showed, using theorems of Kupffer and Bernays, that the required theory of proportions can also be developed using the methods of Euclid Book~I. In particular Desargues's theorem is not needed.

-\item The final result is that it is possible to remove the ``equal figures'' axioms from the formalization of Euclid Book~I that we computer-checked in \cite{beeson2019}, replacing them with the new definition and theorems proved here. \end{itemize}
+\item The final result is that it is possible to use the new definition of ``equal figures'' to justify Euclid's use of that notion without appealing to the Common Notions, or to the ``equal figures'' axioms used in \cite{hartshorne} or \cite{beeson2019}.